paceaux/McSandy/README.md

 An SFA is a Single File Application.
 This means the entire application functions in a single file - no installation, extra files, or internet, is required to use it.
 Once you've downloaded McSandy (index.html), that's all you need.
 At 350 lines, that's not too bad, right?

 ### What can I do with McSandy? ###
 McSandy lets you edit HTML, CSS and JavaScript with a live preview.
-Every time you leave the HTML, CSS, or JavaScript fields (with the tab button), live preview will be updated.
-You'll have a live-reload with the CSS.
+Every time you keyup in the HTML, or CSS fields, live preview will be updated.
+When you `tab` away from the JavaScript field, that'll

 ### Can I save my work? ###
 Of course you can!
 McSandy uses `localstorage` to save your projects.
-You can save and delete any of your projects
+You can save and delete any of your projects by clicking on the save button at the bottom, or with `ctrl` + `s`.

+### How can I get my work back? ###
+At the bottom of McSandy, there's a select box where you can retrieve your old projects.

+You can also retrieve your projects as a url.

 ###Can I export my work? ###
 Not yet, but that is an upcoming feature.
 You will be able to export